 While the above listed species have been identified as having been found within the tracts as a whole, there should be minimal impact from this project due to the location, scale, and nature of the project.
-No tracts from this project are located within identified Greater Sage Grouse Habitat.
-Therefore, the proponent has not submitted the project to the Montana sage Grouse Habitat Conservation Program for consultation.
+Tracts from this project are located within Greater Sage Grouse General Habitat.
+The proponent has submitted the project to the Montana sage Grouse Habitat Conservation Program and has received a consultation letter from the program for Project No. 7026.
+The project area is outside of the NSO area.
+Timing restrictions and reclamation recommendations from the Sage Grouse Program as set forth by EO-10-2014 and EO-12-2015 will be followed.